Commitments and Contingencies

 In the ordinary course of its business, the Company is and has been from time to time subject to, and may in the future be subject to, governmental and regulatory examinations, information requests, investigations and proceedings (both formal and informal) in connection with various aspects of its activities by state agencies, including the California Department of Financial Protection and Innovation, the Attorney General of the Commonwealth of Virginia, the New York Attorney General’s Office and the Colorado Department of Law, certain of which may result in adverse judgments, settlements, fines, penalties, restitution, disgorgement, injunctions or other relief.
 The Company has responded to and cooperated with the relevant state agencies and will continue to do so in the future, as appropriate.

-On September 29, 2022, the Consumer Financial Protection Bureau (the “CFPB”) initiated a civil action in the United States District Court for the Southern District of New York against MoneyLion Technologies Inc., ML Plus LLC and the Company's 38 state lending subsidiaries, alleging violations of the Military Lending Act and the Consumer Financial Protection Act.
+On September 29, 2022, the Consumer Financial Protection Bureau (the “CFPB”) initiated a civil action in the United States District Court for the Southern District of New York ("SDNY") against MoneyLion Technologies Inc., ML Plus LLC and the Company's 38 state lending subsidiaries, alleging violations of the Military Lending Act and the Consumer Financial Protection Act.
 The CFPB is seeking injunctive relief, redress for allegedly affected consumers and civil monetary penalties.
 On January 10, 2023, the Company moved to dismiss the lawsuit, asserting various constitutional and merits-based arguments.
-The Company continues to believe the CFPB’s claims are meritless and is vigorously defending the lawsuit.
-Nonetheless, at this time, the Company cannot predict or determine the timing or final outcome of this matter or the effect that any adverse determinations the lawsuit may have on its business, financial condition or results of operations.
+On June 13, 2023, the CFPB filed its first amended complaint, alleging substantially similar claims as those asserted in its initial complaint.
+On July 11, 2023, the Company moved to dismiss the lawsuit, again asserting various constitutional and merit-based arguments.
+On October 9, 2023, the Company moved for a stay of the action pending a decision from the United States Supreme Court in CFPB v.
+Community Financial Services Association of America, Ltd., No. 22-448 (U.S. argued Oct.
+3, 2023).
+The Company continues to maintain that the CFPB’s claims are meritless and is vigorously defending against the lawsuit.
+Nevertheless, at this time, the Company cannot predict or determine the timing or final outcome of this matter or the effect that any adverse determinations in the lawsuit may have on its business, financial condition or results of operations.

 The entire disclosure for commitments and contingencies.